>Meso Scale Discovery Electrochemiluminescence (MSD) Service

 QuickPlex SQ 120

-ACROBiosystems’ QuickPlex SQ120 utilizes MSD’s proprietary multi-array technology to provide significantly increased sensitivity and dynamic range over standard ELISA with the added benefit of multiplexing.
+Utilizing the MSD QuickPlex SQ120 allows ACROBiosystems to perform MSD’s proprietary assays containing multi-array technology.
+This provides significantly increased sensitivity and dynamic range over standard ELISA with the added benefit of multiplexing.
 Fast, yet continuous, non-destructive reads produce consistent assay data with low sample volume requirements and minimal reagent consumption.

 Standard Curve (Mouse Proinflammatory 10 Assays)